Logo DesignCase StudyDesign Inspiration

 The NASA Meatball

-Old Nasa Logo Design
+Nasa Meatball Logo Design

 Regarding logos, the NASA team indeed runs smoothly.
 They underwent a makeover phase in the 1960s when James Modarelli, the in-house illustrator, decided to take the reins and create a more modern and recognisable visual identity.